alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 **Microsoft Teams: A thought experiment**

-> Be aware of EULA and laws when tinkering with any software.
+> Be aware of EULAs and laws when tinkering with any software.
 Stay ethical, don't do bad things, don't break the law.

-Microsoft Teams is a popular tele conferencing /chat app (and more).
+Microsoft Teams is a popular tele conferencing and chat app (+ more).
 One of the features is a chat feature that includes read receipts.
-This feature can be disabled so others cannot see that you read their message, however, this also means that you cannot see if they read your message.
+This feature can be disabled so others cannot see that you read their messages, however, this also means that you cannot see if they read your messages.
 Both parties must have this feature enabled to see if the other has read their messages.

 One can imagine a scenario where it would be nice to see if others have read your messages while blocking the other party from seeing if you have read their messages.
-Enter injection.
-The perfect solution to this problem as this feature will never be added by Microsoft.
+Enter injection - just block your 'read, confirmed' packet from being sent over the wire!
+A potential solution to this problem as this feature will never be added by Microsoft.

 **Other Examples / Use Cases**

-Others have injected/modified code to change the looks or behavior of apps like [skype](https://www.codepicky.com/hacking-electron-restyle-skype/) or [discord](https://dev.to/essentialrandom/adventures-in-hacking-electron-apps-3bbm) to modify the minimum window size.
+Others have personalized electron.js apps by [adding a personalized style in Skype](https://www.codepicky.com/hacking-electron-restyle-skype/) or [modified the minimum window size in Discord](https://dev.to/essentialrandom/adventures-in-hacking-electron-apps-3bbm).

 ## Conclusion

-Electron apps have become pretty popular due to their portability, and lucky for the aspiring modder they are super easy to customize!
+Electron apps have become pretty popular due to their portability and (lucky for the aspiring modder) they are super easy to customize!
 Please remember to act responsibly and never stop exploring the possibilities!